jtl-scx/dev-guide/Guide/Channel-API.md

 ### Item-Specific Attributes

-Item-specific attributes represent a special form, as these attributes are not specified by the channel, but are created and transferred by the merchant itself.
-These attributes provide a simple, non-schematic, key-value data structure.
-These Attribute will be transmitted alongside the `channelAttributeList` in each OfferNew or OfferUpdate Event
+Item-specific attributes are not specified by the channel, but are instead created and transferred by the merchant.
+As such, these attributes represent a special form- each attribute must provide a simple, non-schematic, key-value data structure.
+These Attributes will be transmitted along with the `channelAttributeList` in each OfferNew or OfferUpdate Event.

-These attributes are highly individual and depend on the input of the seller.
-However, the channel can use these attributes to provide product and offer data.
+These attributes are highly individual, and depend on the input of the seller.
+The channel can use these attributes to provide product and offer data.

 ### API Examples